inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 **Remaining residual risk:** The policy allows all same-origin non-automerge paths.
 A tool could probe for the existence of host-served static assets.
 This is low-severity since the assets are public to any same-origin code anyway.

-## 4. `onOpenDocument` has no validation (MEDIUM)
+## 4. ~~`onOpenDocument` has no validation~~ (MOSTLY MITIGATED)

-**Location:** `index.ts:347–361`
+**Location:** `index.ts:371–385`, `site.ts:447–486`

+**Status:** Mostly mitigated by architecture.
+The main document view is always rendered inside `<isolated-patchwork-view>`, so `onOpenDocument` navigation always targets the sandboxed iframe — not a trusted host context.

-The RPC method `onOpenDocument(url, toolId?, title?, docType?)` dispatches an `OpenDocumentEvent` with no validation.
-The host site handler parses the URL and navigates to it.
+**What was wrong:** The RPC method `onOpenDocument(url, toolId?, title?, docType?)` dispatches an `OpenDocumentEvent` with no validation.
+The original concern was that a malicious tool could force navigation to a document using a trusted, non-sandboxed tool (e.g., a sidebar tool), escalating privileges.

-**Attack:**

-- A tool can cause the host to **navigate to any automerge document**, potentially one the user didn't intend to open.
-- If the target document is opened with a **tool of the attacker's choosing** (via the `toolId` parameter), the attacker could chain this with a malicious tool that now runs in a trusted context (if sidebar/toolbar tools are trusted).
-- The `title` and `docType` parameters could be used for **UI spoofing** (showing a misleading document name).

-**Mitigation:** Validate `onOpenDocument` parameters: confirm the URL is a valid automerge URL the tool was authorized to reference, restrict `toolId` to tools in the registry, and sanitize title/type.
+**Why this is now mostly mitigated:** The host handler in `site.ts:447–465` updates `window.location.hash`, which causes `<isolated-patchwork-view>` to re-render with the new document.
+Since the target document always opens inside the sandbox, the `toolId` parameter cannot be used for privilege escalation — the chosen tool still runs in the sandboxed iframe with the same restrictions.

+**Residual risks (Low):**

+- **UI spoofing** — the host handler sets `document.title` from the tool-supplied `title` parameter (`site.ts:480`), which could mislead the user about which document they're viewing.
+- **Unwanted navigation** — a tool can silently navigate the user away from their current document.
+This is disorienting but not a privilege escalation.
+- **Host-side `repo.find()`** — the host handler calls `repo.find()` on the requested URL (`site.ts:468`) to resolve the document title.
+This runs on the host repo (not the iframe's), so even with `FilteredBridge` wired up, a malicious tool could cause the host to load arbitrary documents into memory.
+The tool doesn't get the data back, but it's a minor information-theoretic concern.

+**Optional hardening:** Basic validation (is the URL a valid automerge URL? is `toolId` a known registry entry?) would address the residual risks but is no longer security-critical.

 ## 5. Browser-initiated loads bypass ResourcePolicy (MEDIUM)